Shasta Association of REALTORS® Arbitration Process

 Duty and Privilege to Arbitrate

-While only REALTORS® are bound to abide by the Code of Ethics, real estate licensees who participate in the MLS also agree to abide by the MLS rules and regulations.
+While only REALTORS® are bound to abide by the Code of Ethics, real estate licensees who participate in the Multiple Listing Service ("MLS") also agree to abide by the MLS Rules and Regulations.
 The California Model MLS Rules, which most MLS's in California use, require participants and subscribers to arbitrate disputes that arise from listings on the MLS.
 Therefore, even if a real estate licensee is not a member of the local association, he or she may nonetheless be obligated to arbitration by being a participant or subscriber in a MLS.

 Arbitration by its nature is contractual.
 That is, parties to arbitration agreed through some type of contract to be obligated to arbitration.
 In addition, parties may agree to arbitrate disputes either before or after the dispute arises.
 In California, arbitration agreements must generally be in writing to be enforceable.
-A local association member's written agreement to arbitrate exists by virtue of:
+A local association member's written agreement to arbitrate exists by virtue of the following:

 - the signed membership application;

 - the agreement to abide by the association’s Bylaws; and

 - the agreement to abide by the Code of Ethics, specifically, Article 17.

 While the agreement to arbitrate exists when an individual joins an association, this agreement is repeated on the arbitration complaint and response forms.
 However, refusing to sign an arbitration complaint or response does not alter the existing arbitration agreement.
 If a member fails to sign either form, the obligation to arbitrate still exists (emphasis added).